 Gilligan has praised Seehorn's ability to bring out a wide range of emotions with Wexler, from the funny to the emotional.
 Wexler is basically the antithesis of everything Jimmy McGill is: she's serious where he wants to screw around and have fun; she's professional and by-the-book where he is willing to cut corners.
 This would allow for a different vibe for the potential spinoff.
 But, of course, Wexler's relationship with Jimmy McGill goes back a long way, so he would no doubt be a steady presence in this theoretical series.

-There hasn't yet been an official premiere date set for Better Call Saul Season 4.
-Previous reports have suggested that it will be September 2018 at the earliest.
-That's later in the calendar year than previous seasons, a result of AMC not renewing the until several weeks after Season 3 had ended, leading to a later writing and production start (cameras rolled in January).
+Better Call Saul Season 4 will premiere on 6 August.
+Previous reports have suggested that it will be September 2018, but it's evidently been moved up.
+However, the date is still later in the calendar year than previous seasons, a result of AMC not renewing the show until several weeks after Season 3 had ended, leading to a later writing and production start (cameras rolled in January).

-There Is No Trailer For Better Call Saul Season 4 Yet
+There Is A Teaser Trailer For Better Call Saul Season 4 Yet

 There Is No Poster For Better Call Saul Season 3 Yet